FRIEND FUNCTION

 This line corresponds to the beginning of the definition of function operate.
 The main function is with which all C++ programs begin their execution, severally of its location among the ASCII text file.
 It

 does not matter whether or not there is different functions with different names outlined before or when it - the instructions contained among this function's definition can continuously be the primary ones to execute in any C++ program.
-For that very same reason, it is essential that each one C++ programs have a main operate
+For that very same reason, it is essential that each one C++ programs have a main operate.

 The word main is followed within the code by a combine of parentheses (()).That is because it is a function declaration: In C++, what differentiates a main declaration from different kinds of expressions are these parentheses that follow its name.
 Optionally, these parentheses might enclose an inventory of parameters among them.
 Right after these parentheses you can find the body of the main function enclosed in braces {}.
 What is contained within these braces is what the function does when it is executed.